"What counts is putting the intensity that you yourself have experienced into the picture. Otherwise it is just a document. "

 Estates

-Burri was the recipient of prizes and awards including Les Arts et Lettres in 1991, the Dr Erich Salomon Prize from the German Association of Photography in 1998, the Swiss Press Photo Life Achievement Award in 2011, and the Leica Hall of Fame Award in 2013.
-A retrospective of his work was held in 2004-2005 at the Maison Européenne de la Photographie (MEP) in Paris and toured many European and South American museums.
-His last exhibition, titled Mouvement, was also held at MEP in 2014, featuring several color photographs as well as triptychs.
+He was the recipient of numerous prizes and awards, including the Ordre des Arts et des Lettres in 1991, the Dr Erich Salomon Prize from the German Photography Society in 1998, the Swiss Press Photo Life Achievement Award in 2011, and the Leica Hall of Fame Award in 2013.

 Selected works